astraly-labs/pragma-sdk/pragma-sdk/docs/source/installation.rst

 To use pragma-sdk, ``ecdsa, fastecdsa, sympy`` dependencies are required.
 Depending on the operating system, different installation steps must be performed.

-We highly recommend using `Poetry <https://python-poetry.org/>`_ to manage your project dependencies.
+We highly recommend using `uv <https://docs.astral.sh/uv/>`_ to manage your project dependencies.

 Linux
 -----